Xeris Biopharma (XERS)

 John Shannon, Chief Executive Officer

-John Shannon was appointed Chief Executive Officer in August 2024, having joined Xeris in 2017 as Chief Operating Officer and being promoted to President in 2020.
-He possesses over 35 years of pharmaceutical and healthcare experience across various functions, including sales, global and US marketing, operations, manufacturing, strategic planning, and business development.
-Prior to Xeris, Mr. Shannon served as the Chief Commercial Officer for Durata Therapeutics, a company that was acquired by Actavis (now Allergan) in November 2014.
-He also spent 10 years at Baxter Healthcare and held leadership roles at Caremark and Searle, where he was involved in the worldwide launch and global marketing of Celebrex®.
+John Shannon was appointed Chief Executive Officer in August 2024.
+He joined Xeris in 2017 as Chief Operating Officer and was promoted to President in 2020.
+Mr. Shannon has over 35 years of experience in the pharmaceutical and healthcare industry.
+Prior to Xeris, he served as CEO and Director for Catheter Connections, Inc. through its acquisition by Merit Medical in January 2016.
+Before that, he was Chief Commercial Officer for Durata Therapeutics, which was acquired by Actavis (now Allergan) in November 2014.
+He also held several roles at Baxter Healthcare.

 Kevin McCulloch, President and Chief Operating Officer

 Kevin McCulloch was named President and Chief Operating Officer of Xeris in August 2024.
-He joined Xeris Pharmaceuticals in October 2018 as Senior Vice President, Global Operations and Business Development, and was subsequently appointed Chief Commercial Officer in September 2021.
-Mr. McCulloch has more than 35 years of experience in the pharmaceutical and medical device industry, encompassing diverse leadership and general management roles in sales, marketing, and business operations for both US and international entities.
+He joined Xeris Pharmaceuticals in October 2018 as Senior Vice President, Global Operations and Business Development and was appointed Chief Commercial Officer in September 2021.
+Mr. McCulloch has over 35 years of experience in the pharmaceutical and medical device industry in various leadership and general management roles.

 Beth P. Hecht, Chief Legal Officer and Corporate Secretary

 Beth P. Hecht serves as the Chief Legal Officer and Corporate Secretary of Xeris Pharmaceuticals.
-She has over 25 years of experience as a corporate executive within the life science industry.
-Most recently, she was the Managing Director and Chief Legal and Administrative Officer for Auven Therapeutics, a global biotechnology and pharmaceutical private equity firm.
-Ms. Hecht currently serves on the Board of Directors of Iterum Therapeutics (Nasdaq: ITRM) and previously served on the Board of Directors of Neos Therapeutics.
+She has over 25 years of experience as a corporate executive in the life science industry, most recently serving as Managing Director and Chief Legal and Administrative Officer for Auven Therapeutics, a global biotechnology and pharmaceutical private equity firm.
+Ms. Hecht is currently a member of the Board of Directors of Iterum Therapeutics (Nasdaq: ITRM) and previously served on the Board of Directors of Neos Therapeutics.

 AI Analysis | Feedback